amoach/Ghana-based/README.md

 #### User Objectives

-- Engage with anyone visiting Ghana looking for new experiences and activities to do in Ghana
+- Engage with anyone visiting Ghana looking for new experiences and activities to do in Ghana.
 - Users can contact for a bespoke experience according to their reason for booking.
+- Educate user on what there is to do in Ghana and in turn inspire.

 #### Project Goals